By Brittany van Schravendijk

 Ready to Begin Passing?
 Here’s How To Get Started...

-Complete the KPP Solo Program to set a solid foundation and get in passing shape before working with a partner.
+- Complete the Kettlebell Solo Foundations program to set a solid foundation and get in passing shape before working with a partner.